MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/introduction-to-web-deploy.md

 ---
-title: "Introduction to Web Deploy | Microsoft Docs"
+title: "Introduction to Web Deploy"
 author: rick-anderson
 description: "Web Deploy is an extensible client-server tool for syncing content and configuration to IIS.
-Web Deploy is used primarily in two scenarios: Developers use it..." ms.author: iiscontent
+Web Deploy is used primarily in two scenarios: Developers use it..." ms.date: 12/09/2011 ms.assetid: 413b2878-30cf-403c-bba9-6a5dc2d2dc83 msc.legacyurl: /learn/publish/using-web-deploy/introduction-to-web-deploy msc.type: authoredcontent
-manager: soshir
-ms.date: 12/09/2011
-ms.topic: article
-ms.assetid: 413b2878-30cf-403c-bba9-6a5dc2d2dc83
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/introduction-to-web-deploy
-msc.type: authoredcontent
 ---